#{ServerName}

 Runswick Bay, Yorkshire

-Let your dog join you in searching the rock pools and fossil hunting, just make sure he doesn’t venture out towards the crocodile!
-There is quite a steep descent down into the bay which you may need to save some energy for to walk back up!
+Let your dog join you in searching the rock pools and for a spot of fossil hunting – just make sure he doesn’t venture out towards the crocodile!
+There is quite a steep descent down into the bay, so you may need to save some energy to walk back up!
 Before your visit, why not read our ultimate guide to dog-friendly beaches in Yorkshire?

 Good to know

-- In addition: Nearby cafe and pub, toilets, parking
+• In addition: Nearby cafe and pub, WCs and parking

 Formby, Lancashire

-One of the only beaches on the Sefton Coast without seasonal restrictions on dog access, Formby has three self-filling water bowls, dog bags on request, and woodland picnic areas to stop for a well-deserved lunch.
+One of the only beaches on the Sefton Coast without seasonal dog restrictions, Formby has three self-filling water bowls, dog bags on request and woodland picnic areas to stop for a well-deserved lunch.

-Whiz over the dunes down onto the expanse of sand – in the evening, the sunset is spectacular and you can walk for miles when the tide is out (be mindful of very fast-moving tides).
-Coastal pinewoods surround this lovely beach, just be aware of wildlife (including rare red squirrels) and livestock, so keep the pooch under control.
-Take a look at our helpful guide to Lancashire.
+Whiz over the dunes and down onto the expanse of sand – in the evening, the sunset is spectacular and you can walk for miles when the tide is out (be mindful of the fast-moving tides).
+Coastal pinewoods surround this lovely beach, just be aware of wildlife (including red squirrels) and livestock.
+Take a look at our helpful canine guide to Lancashire.

 Good to know

-- In addition: Nearby refreshments, disabled facilities, toilets, parking, tourist information
+• In addition: Nearby refreshments, disabled facilities, WCs, parking and tourist information

 Alnmouth, Northumberland